jdpclarke/Milestone-Project-3/README.md

   - Enables users to update the status of tasks (e.g., 'To Do', 'In Progress', 'Completed', 'Blocked') for clear progress tracking.
   - Provides visual indicators for task status and completion, making it easy to see progress at a glance.

-- **Robust Project Management and Collaboration:**
-  - Empowers users to create and manage multiple projects, serving as containers for related tasks.
-  - Allows for tasks to be assigned to specific users within a project.
-  - Facilitates collaboration by enabling project owners to invite other registered users to join and interact within projects based on defined roles.

 - **Efficient Task Filtering and Prioritisation:**
-  - Offers advanced filtering options to quickly narrow down task lists by criteria such as status, priority, assigned user, and associated project.
+  - Offers advanced filtering options to quickly narrow down task lists by criteria such as status and priority.
   - Includes sorting capabilities to organise tasks by due date, priority, or creation date for efficient prioritisation.
   - Ensures immediate and dynamic updates to the displayed task list upon applying filters or sorting.

 - **Intuitive User Interface and Feedback:**
   - Implements clear and immediate validation for all input fields, providing consolidated alerts for missing mandatory information or invalid data.
   - Presents a clean, well-organised layout for all task and project information, enhancing usability.
-  - Includes a "Reset" function for forms to quickly clear all input fields and start afresh.

 - **Responsive and Accessible Design:**
   - The application layout seamlessly adjusts to various screen sizes aWnd orientations, guaranteeing optimal usability across desktops, laptops, tablets, and mobile phones.